MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- ...
 - RDS cannot trigger Lambda
 - Lambda supports hyper-threading on one or more virtual CPUs
+- can use CloudWatch logs for accessing many Lambda results (e.g. print statement) and logs
+- encryption
+  - When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service
+  - if you wish to use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key

 ## Network

 ### CloudFront
 - content delivery network (CDN)
+- see [Jayendra's blog](https://jayendrapatil.com/aws-cloudfront/) for more details
 - **edge location**: the location where content is cached
 	- not read only; can write to edge locations too
 	- objects are cached for the life of the TTL (time to live)